 Masimo’s breakthrough technology, Signal Extraction Technology® (SET®), overcame the limitations of conventional pulse oximetry with the ability to measure through motion and low perfusion.
 Masimo SET® is able to recognize that both arterial and venous blood can move, using parallel signal processing engines to separate the true arterial signal from sources of noise, including the venous signal.
-Two separate studies found that Masimo SET® pulse oximeters detected approximately 10 times more true events than other “Next Generation” pulse oximeters studied.1,2 Additionally, in another study comparing the ability of three pulse oximetry technologies to detect hypoxic events, Masimo SET® pulse oximetry demonstrated the highest sensitivity and specificity during induced conditions of motion and low perfusion.3
+Multiple studies have demonstrated that Masimo SET® outperforms conventional pulse oximetry technologies.1 In one study comparing the ability of three pulse oximetry technologies to detect hypoxic events, Masimo SET® pulse oximetry demonstrated the highest sensitivity and specificity during induced conditions of motion and low perfusion.2

 Masimo SET® had 3% missed true alarms and 5% false alarms versus 43% and 28%, respectively, using competitor technology.

 Results shown are calculated by combining sensitivity and specificity outcomes of machine-generated and volunteer-generated motion.

 At Masimo, innovation never stops.
 After these studies were published, Masimo achieved significant accuracy specification improvements for RD SET sensors, improving from 3% ARMS to 1.5% ARMS* in conditions of motion.